Frequently Asked Questions About the United States National CAD Standard® (NCS)

 For example, some clients may only require addendum changes to be identified and the issue block to be updated (without any changes to the sheet identification).
 This could be accomplished by only using the revision indicator symbol/revision cloud and issue block.

-7. Given the consecutive numbering of drawings in the A-1xx, as you move from floor plans to ceiling plans, etc., if one wanted to insert a new sheet in the middle of the sequence (say our building added a storey), does it then require re-numbering all subsequent sheets?
+In some cases, supplemental drawings are issued as part of an addendum that illustrate a revised portion of a specific sheet—and the NCS provides some examples of these conditions such as those in Figure 02.15, and in the table in UDS-01. - Given the consecutive numbering of drawings in the A-1xx, as you move from floor plans to ceiling plans, etc., if one wanted to insert a new sheet in the middle of the sequence (say our building added a storey), does it then require re-numbering all subsequent sheets?

 You can avoid renumbering sheets if a new sheet needs to be inserted by using a user-defined designator Such as A-103A.
 This is an extreme example, but it would save renumbering the sheets.